stlachman/content/files/en-us/web/performance/understanding_latency/index.md

 **Waiting** is disk latency, the time it took for the server to complete its response.
 Disk latency used to be the main area of performance concern.
 However, server performance has improved as computer memory, or CPU, has improved.
 Depending on the complexity of what is needed from the server, this can still be an issue.

 **Receiving** is the time it takes to download the asset.
 The receiving time is determined by a combination of the network capacity and the asset file size.
 If the image been cached, this would have been nearly instantaneous.
-Had we throttled, receiving could have been 43seconds!
+Had we throttled, receiving could have been 43 seconds!

 ## Measuring latency